fwupd/fwupd/contrib/ci/README.md

 * An installed testing run with the "test" plugin and pulling from LVFS.
 * All packages are removed

-Debian unstable (cross compile s390x)
+Debian testing (cross compile s390x)
 ------

 * Not packaged